Which social media platform is the best for schools?

 Simply encouraging your staff to join in promoting your school on social media is not enough.
 Before doing that, it is important that have your own social media policy so that they (your staff) know what boundaries exist to what they can post.

-The main purpose for having this policy is so that you can avoid any legal problems or public humiliation from the post of one of your staff, whether the post was made on his/her personal handle or on the school’s page.
+The main purpose of having this policy is so that you can avoid any legal problems or public humiliation from the post of one of your staff, whether the post was made on his/her personal handle or on the school’s page.

 Your staff will appreciate a guideline for using social media properly so that they always put the school in the good light.